deso-protocol/docs/devs/running-a-node.md

 ## Super Admin Public Keys

 Within the Admin Panel, there is a `Super` tab which is only accessible by Super Admins.
-Super Admin can manage user verification and $CLOUT purchasing behavior from the `Super` tab.
+Super Admin can manage user verification and $DESO purchasing behavior from the `Super` tab.

 ### Username Verification